 Naloxone (also called Narcan) reverses an opioid overdose.
-It is easy to use, and there are no serious side effects—even if someone is not experiencing overdose.
+It is easy to use, and there are no serious side effects—even if someone is not experiencing an overdose.
 You can purchase naloxone at a Maryland pharmacy without a prescription or receive it as a recipient of our CRRS services or as a bystander who has taken one of our naloxone trainings.

 Since 2015, BCHD and its partners have trained more than 43,000 Baltimore residents - and saved the lives of nearly 3,000 family members, friends, and neighbors.

 On October 1, 2015, former Baltimore City Health Commissioner Dr. Leana Wen issued a jurisdiction-wide standing order for naloxone.
 This allowed the medication to be dispensed by pharmacies and overdose response program employees or volunteers.
 The standing order serves as a blanket prescription for all City residents, meaning you can buy naloxone from a pharmacy without getting an individualized prescription from your doctor.
 Baltimore City was the first jurisdiction in Maryland to expand access to naloxone using a standing order.
 As of June 1, 2017, no training is required before purchase: anyone in Maryland can get naloxone from a pharmacy without a prescription or training certificate.
 Baltimore residents may use the State’s standing order issued by Howard Haft, Deputy Secretary for Public Health Services, DHMH.
 Today, you can receive Narcan from any MDH-registered Overdose Response Program or Syringe Service Program.
 With the addition of the STOP Act enacted across Maryland, there are more options now than ever to receive naloxone free of charge.

 - Online naloxone training – get trained to administer naloxone and save a life from opioid overdose by watching this brief video.

 - Attend live training.
 Find the times and locations of upcoming training here.